 From the Parallax Effect section, you can add a parallax effect on scroll.

-- Horizontal Movement (X) – You can move the element in the horizontal axis.
-Positive value will move the element to the right and a negative value will move it to the left.
+- Horizontal Movement (X) – Move the element along the horizontal axis.
+A positive value moves the element to the right and a negative value moves it to the left.

-- Vertical Movement (Y) – You can move the element in the vertical axis.
-Positive value will move the element down and a negative value will move it up.
+- Vertical Movement (Y) – Move the element along the vertical axis.
+A positive value moves the element down and a negative value moves it up.

 Advanced Options

-From the Advanced Options section, you can repeat the animation, add easing effects etc. to an existing animation.
+From the Advanced Options section, you can repeat the animation, add easing effects, and set timing for an existing animation.

-- Repeat – You can set the number of times the animation will repeat as you scroll.
+- Repeat – Set the number of times the animation will repeat as you scroll.

 Note: This will work on the animation created using the previous options mentioned above.